 - Record of any Social Security benefits paid to you

 - Record of any additional income (i.e., rental income, interest from bonds or savings accounts, etc.)

 - Any other records you think may be applicable

 Bonus: if you work with Greenback, we’ll securely store your documents for free for six years, which happens to be the period open to IRS audit.

 Step 3: Complete Form 14653

 Form 14653 is also known as Certification by US Person Residing Outside of the US.
 Basically, Form 14653 is a short explanation of why your taxes are delinquent.
 This certifies that you are eligible for the program, that all FBAR forms have been filed, and that your failure to file resulted from non-willful conduct.
-Our accountants will help you finalize this form before submission.
+Our accountants will help you finalize Form 14653 before submission.